Move your already catalogued camera trap data into Wildlife Insights

 Uploading images to Google Cloud Platform

 A. Please share your Google account name with the Wildlife Insights admins.
 This can either be a Gmail or associated business Google Cloud account.

 The WI Admin will associate your account to a private storage object in the Google Cloud Platform and assign you access to the GCP storage bucket.

 C. Uploading Batch Upload Templates and Images to GCP

 Once you have gsutil installed the next step is to upload your images.
 WI Admins will create a top-level ‘bucket’ to house images for your organization.
-Underneath that directory we will create a project ‘folder’ for each of the projects.
-In each of these project folders you will upload all of the images in your project.
 In this example, the bucket is called gs://LondonHogwatch

-To copy files from your local storage location (i.e. laptop, attached drive, SAN, etc) you will need to do the following steps:
+To copy files from your local storage location (i.e. laptop, attached drive, SAN, etc) you will need to follow these steps:

 gsutil -m cp -r YOUR_TOP_LEVEL IMAGE_DIR gs://LondonHogwatch